 Typically, Abraham was also an enthusiastic worker in the Temperance cause and a superintendent of the Sunday school.
 With the Society’s growth, its congregations became increasing vocal on issues such as tithes, alcohol consumption, emigration and education.
-The Bible Christian Chapel at Truscott has since been converted into a cottage.
+The Bible Christian chapel at Truscott has since been converted into a cottage.
 The trustees assigned the balance of the 2000-year lease to Elizabeth Ann Gillbard for £30 by an indenture dated 26 May 1891.
-These trustees included among others William Langdon the elder, his son Charles Langdon (of Altarnun), William Langdon the younger, Charles Gillbard and William Shute.
+At this time, the trustees included among others William Langdon the elder, his son Charles Langdon of Altarnun, William Langdon the younger, Charles Gillbard and William Shute.

 Truscott Methodist Chapel/Fourwinds Chapel